seregazhuk/seregazhuk.github.io_old/_posts/2018-02-12-fast-webscraping-with-reactphp.md

 >*Unlike [ReactPHP HTTPClient]({% post_url 2017-07-26-reactphp-http-client %}){:target="_blank"}, `clue/buzz-react` buffers the response and fulfills the promise once the whole response is received.
 Actually, it is a default behavior and [you can change it](https://github.com/clue/php-buzz-react#streaming){:target="_blank"} if you need streaming responses.*

-So, as you can see, the whole process of scrapping is very simple:
+So, as you can see, the whole process of scraping is very simple:

 1. Make a request and receive the promise.
 2. Add fulfillment handler to the promise.